Regression Discontinuity Designs Under Interference: Additional Simulation Results

 The estimator $\hat{\tau}_{01|00}(h_n, b_n)$ has a relatively large effective sample size but still exhibits high variance.
-This is explained by the clustering structure of the distance variable: in Scenario A, approximately 79\% of units have unique distance values, while in Scenario B, only 75\% do.
+This is explained by the clustering structure of the distance variable: in Scenario A, approximately 80\% of units have unique distance values, while in Scenario B only 74\% do.
 This increase in overlap leads to higher standard deviation in Scenario B.

 Our proposed variance estimator performs well, approaching the empirical standard deviation in large samples.
 Coverage rates using this estimator converge to the nominal level.
-In comparison, the i.i.d. confidence intervals tend to undercover, especially for smaller samples, although the coverage improves with larger sample size.
-For $\hat{\tau}_{01|00}(h_n, b_n)$, however, the coverage does not improve in large samples, and it is substantially worse in Scenario B, with higher clustering in the network.
-Overall, our variance estimator appears more accurate than the iid estimator, especially in Scenario B with higher clustering.
+In comparison, the i.i.d. confidence intervals tend to undercover the true value, especially for smaller samples, although the coverage improves with larger sample sizes.
+For $\hat{\tau}_{01|00}(h_n, b_n)$, however, the coverage does not improve in large samples and it is substantially worse in Scenario B, with higher clustering in the network.
+Overall, our variance estimator appears more accurate than the one relying on the i.i.d. assumption, especially in Scenario B with higher clustering.

 In conclusion, this simulation study demonstrates an overall good performance of the proposed distance-based estimators and the associated variance estimator.
 The study also highlights how increased clustering in the network can induce higher clustering in the distance variable.
 When this occurs, relying on the i.i.d. variance estimator leads to consistently poor coverage, whereas accounting for dependence significantly improves coverage.